Ch/ChE 9. Chemical Synthesis and Characterization for Chemical Engineering. 9 units (1-6-2). For course description, see Chemistry.

 ChE 120.
 Optimal Design of Chemical Systems.
 9 units (1-6-2); third term.
 Prerequisites: ChE 63 ab, ChE 101, ChE 103 abc, ChE 126, or instructor’s permission.
 Short-term, open-ended projects that require students to design and build a chemical process or manufacture a chemical product.
 Each team selects a project after reviewing a collection of proposals.
 Students use chemical engineering principles to design, build, test, and optimize a system, component, or product that fulfills specified performance requirements, subject to constraints imposed by budget, schedule, logistics, environmental impact, safety, and ethics.
 Instructor: Vicic.

 ChE 130.
 Biomolecular Engineering Laboratory.
 9 units (1-5-3); third term.
-Prerequisites: ChE 63 ab, ChE 101 (may be taken concurrently) or instructor's permission.
-Design, construction, and characterization of engineered biological systems that will be implemented in bacteria, yeast, or cell-free systems.
+Prerequisites: ChE 63 ab, ChE 101 (may be taken concurrently) or instructor’s permission.
+Design, construction, and characterization of engineered biological systems.
 Students will propose and execute research projects in biomolecular engineering and synthetic biology.
 Emphasis will be on projects that apply rational or library-based design strategies to the control of system behavior.
 Instructors: Tirrell, Vicic.